 Next, in the bottom left corner you will see a galloping white horse.
 This is the badge of the House of Hanover and recognises the creation of both the 10th and the 11th Hussars (then Gore’s Dragoons and Honywood’s Dragoons) to assist in defending the new Hanoverian monarchy against the first Jacobite Rebellion in 1715.

-Finally, in the top right corner is the Welsh dragon, symbolising the connection with the Prince of Wales (the 10th were first linked with the Prince in the early 19th Century, and the connection lasted until the Royal Hussars amalgamated with the 14th/20th King’s Hussars in 1992).
+In the top right corner is the Welsh dragon, symbolising the connection with the Prince of Wales (the 10th were first linked with the Prince in the early 19th Century, and the connection lasted until the Royal Hussars amalgamated with the 14th/20th King’s Hussars in 1992).

 In the centre is the regimental badge, the Prince of Wales’s feathers and motto, surrounded by a wreath of roses, thistles and shamrock representing Great Britain.
 Underneath is the Sphinx with “Egypt”, won by the 11th Light Dragoons in 1801 fighting a French army under Napoleon.